JoaoPires92/Service-APIs-through-Test-Automation/README.md

 # Service-APIs-through-Test-Automation

-Postman API Test Automation Training
+📝 Postman API Test Automation Training by Test Automation University.

-Course Outline
+Lesson 1: Intro to API Testing: ✅
-Lesson 1: Intro to API Testing
+-> What is an API

-What is an API
+-> Who is the end user of an API?
-Who is the end user of an API?
+-> Why is it important to test the API?
-Why is it important to test the API?
+-> Tools for viewing APIs— Web Dev Tools (Chrome and Firefox) and Proxies

-Tools for viewing APIs— Web Dev Tools (Chrome and Firefox) and Proxies Lesson 2: Postman Tool
+Lesson 2: Postman Tool
 Postman Installation
 Basic Requests
 Importing Requests